22 zip codes·Updated June 2026

 10021$4,950/mo

-Get rental comps for any property in New York
+Comps for any address in New York

 Median Asking Rent by Bedroom